 RfH Insights features actionable advice curated from Resources for Humans, Lattice’s online Slack community of 17,000+ HR and recruiting professionals.
 Interested in joining the conversation?
 Register here.

-According to the Lattice’s 2021 State of People Strategy Report, 42% of HR professionals cited emotional exhaustion and burnout as their top HR challenge.
+According to Lattice’s State of People Strategy Report, 42% of HR professionals cited emotional exhaustion and burnout as their top HR challenge.
 With a rise in layoffs and downsizing over the past quarter, it’s likely that number won’t fade, putting many People teams in a tough position.

 When HR professionals are feeling burned out, the ripple effect of stress and anxiety will inevitably surface across all parts of the organization.